mrseanryan/datasciencecoursera_course-4_Getting-and-Cleaning-Data_module-4/Data/CodeBook.md

 1. The variables (including units) in the data set

-- "Record" - The record ID
-- "Subject" - The subject ID
-- "ActivityLabel" - The activity label

-Other columns have a naming convention:
+Other variables (columns) have a naming convention:

 - angle: Angle between two vectors.
 - Time: accelerometer and gyroscope 3-axial raw signals in time domain.
 In the raw data, they were original captured at a constant rate of 50 Hz and then filtered for noise (see the raw readme).